Skip to Content

 7. Your home might not cool to the correct temp.

-A Dirty Filter Shortens the Lifespan of Your AC
+A Dirty AC Filter Shortens the Lifespan of Your AC

 If you are running your AC with a dirty filter too often, your AC is running more often and working harder than it should be.